Arriving in Greece - Formalities for Entry into Greece

 Entry Visa and Residence Permit

+U.S. citizens are only required to have a valid passport to stay in Greece for up to 3-months.
+If you need to stay beyond this 90-day period, you are required to have a special entry visa.
+An entry visa MUST be obtained prior to your arrival in Greece.
 Once in Greece your host institution will assist you in obtaining a Residence Permit in order to reside legally in Greece for the duration of your program.
-A Residence Permit is required for all grantees and their dependents who wish to reside in Greece legally for a period of over 90 days.
+A Residence Permit is required for U.S. citizens and their dependents who wish to reside in Greece legally for a period of over 90 days.
 All the above will also allow you to freely travel within Europe during your stay and in particular within the the countries which are part of the Schengen Treaty Area.

 Please visit www.mfa.gr/usa/en/the-embassy to locate the contact information for the Greek Embassy or Consulate nearest you and inquire about what is needed to obtain a visa for educational and or exchange purposes.